wso2/docs-is/en/docs/learn/logging-into-drupal-using-the-identity-server.md

     - technicalcontact_name: enter the name of thet echnical person who is running this installation.(optional)
     - technicalcontact_email: enter the email of the technical person who is running this installation.(optional)
     - Add this line to the end of the config.php file

     ```markdown
     $config['baseurlpath'] = 'http://'. $_SERVER[‘HTTP_HOST’].'/simplesaml/';
     ```

     !!! note "Note!"
-            Configure your server to support virtual hosts and point the document root to **Path_to_Project_name/www**.
+            Configure your server to support virtual hosts and point the document root to `<PATH_TO_PROJECT>/www`.
 Click [here](https://httpd.apache.org/docs/2.4/vhosts/index.html) to see how to configure virtual hosts in the Apache server.

-4. Update the **config/authsources.php** file of the service provider by providing the following details under **‘default-sp’**.
+4. Update the `config/authsources.php` file of the service provider by providing the following details under **default-sp**.

     <table>
       <tr>